Getting your products into people’s hands and generating new sales is tough as a new ecommerce business.

 - Website traffic.
 The more traffic an affiliate can generate, the more potential sales they can bring you.

-- Number of active campaigns.
+- The number of active campaigns.
 With an affiliate network, you can track the number of active campaigns an affiliate is running.
 The more, the better.

 - Consistency with your branding.
 Does the affiliate website look professional, polished, and in line with a partner you’d like to work with?